|Department: Computer Science||Faculty: Science||Campus: St. John's|

 You must also have a mean grade of at least 65% in Computer Science 1001 and 1002.

-Students who wish to major in computer science must submit a completed online application form by June 1.
-Applications are available in February each year on the Department of Computer Science website.
+Students who wish to major in computer science must submit a completed online application form on the Department of Computer Science website.
+The application form is available from Feb.
+1 to June 1 for students applying for fall admission, and from Aug.
+1 to Oct.
+1 for students applying for winter admission.

 The following is a sample of some of the courses you may study in the computer science major (pre-requisites may be required in certain cases):